-Flat roofs are often used in commercial, modern-style homes, and additions like garages or extensions (ADU).
-Flat roofs systems are easy to install and maintain.
+Flat roofs are often used in commercial, modern-style homes and additions like garages or extensions (ADU).
+Flat roof systems are easy to install and maintain.
 Despite the name, most roofs are not actually completely flat.
-Some flat roods have a slight pitch to them to allow for water drainage.
+Some flat roofs have a slight pitch to allow for water drainage.

-Torch Down System are ideally for roofs with a Flat or low-slope roofs.
+Torch Down System is ideally suited for Flat or low-slope roofs.

 For flat and low-sloped roofs, the torch-down approach is ideal.
-In spite of the fact that torch down is expensive and somewhat risky, it is a highly durable solution that may last up to 20 years and is arguably the greatest option for homes in places that experience extreme weather.
+Even though torch down is expensive and somewhat risky, it is a highly durable solution that may last up to 20 years and is arguably the best option for homes in places that experience extreme weather.

 Advantages of flat roofs: